Share your thoughts on our News & Insights section. Complete our survey to help us improve.

 Important information - This article isn’t personal advice.
 If you’re not sure whether an investment is right for you please seek advice.
 If you choose to invest the value of your investment will rise and fall, so you could get back less than you put in.

-Labour’s manifesto announced plans to charge value added tax (VAT) of 20% on private school fees.
+Labour’s manifesto announced plans to charge value added tax (VAT) of 20% on private school fees, and this was confirmed in the latest Autumn Budget.

 Their aim is to use the money generated to increase spending on state schools.
 They’re hoping it will raise £1.5bn over the longer term to train 6,500 new teachers.